mycodedstuff/db-migration/README.md

 #### Caveats

-1. If an enum isn't named differently in database then instead of renaming the enum library will create a new enum and alter the columns type.
+1. If an enum isn't named differently in database then instead of renaming the enum, this library will create a new enum and alter the columns type.
 2. If a sequence isn't named correctly in database then library will create a new sequence and this new sequence won't have last_val/currval of the existing sequence

 #### Notes